Famous Same-Sex Couples

 David Connors (Royal Canadian Mounted Policeman)

 The constables are the first mounties to legally marry.
-Their June 2006 marriage takes place in Nova Scotia.
+Their June 2006 marriage took place in Nova Scotia.

 1998